This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Frequently Asked Questions About Cerebral Palsy Settlements

 Damages is a term used to describe the different types of compensation to which you’re entitled in a settlement.
-For example, general costs, also known as non-economic damages, provide compensation for emotional stress, physical pain, loss of enjoyment of life, and similar injuries.
+For example, general costs, also known as noneconomic damages, compensate for emotional stress, physical pain, loss of enjoyment of life, and similar injuries.

 On the other hand, economic damages provide compensation for medical expenses, rehabilitation costs, educational costs, loss of gainful employment, and related issues that affect finances.

 There is no minimum amount you can get in a cerebral palsy settlement.
 Some states have caps on the maximum amount you can receive, but this amount will vary significantly.
-Some states also allow only economic damages in settlement cases, whereas other states allow both.
+States with damages caps only limit noneconomic damages.
+You can seek as much in economic damages as you want.

-It’s ultimately up to you whether you agree to a settlement amount or not.
+It’s ultimately up to you whether you agree to a settlement amount.
 If you feel that the offered settlement amount is too low, you can refuse the offer, which is understandable, as caring for a child with cerebral palsy often means expensive medical treatments and other associated costs.

 Keep in mind that just because you refuse a settlement offer, it doesn’t automatically mean that your case will go to court.
 Your attorney will generally try to negotiate a higher settlement amount on your behalf.

-Once it’s been negotiated, the settlement process generally takes anywhere from two to six weeks to sign all the documents and forms that you need to sign.
-It also gives your attorney and the defendant’s insurance company to get everything in order.
+Once it’s been negotiated, the settlement process generally takes two to six weeks to sign all the documents and forms.
+It also lets your attorney and the defendant’s insurance company get everything in order.

-You may receive your settlement in full, or you may get a lump sum, followed by regular monthly payments.
-Your attorney will go over the specifics with you.
+You may receive your settlement in full, or you may receive a lump sum followed by regular monthly payments.
+Your attorney will discuss the specifics with you.

 Get Matched with a Leading Birth Injury Attorney in Your Area